CYLALighthouse/CYLA_Assessments_Toolkit/docs/t2st.md

 - [ ] Planned Intervention is when you have created a lesson for your student that fits all their needs.
 Please review [Planned Acadmic Coaching](pac.md) for more support.
 	- [ ] This includes their DESSA needs, modalities, and their standard that you picked for them.

-#### **Socio-Emotional Development Check-in**
+#### **Socio-Emotional Coaching Conversations**

-- [ ] Socio-Emotional Development Check-in will be coded as **SED**
+- [ ] Socio-Emotional Development Coaching Conversation will be coded as **SED**
-- [ ] Socio-Emotional Development Check-ins are check-ins with students and seeing how they are doing.
+- [ ] Socio-Emotional Development Coaching Conversation are check-ins with students and seeing how they are doing.
 This could be a goals check-in and seeing how they are doing with their goals, maybe need to adjust or brainstorm new ideas to help achieve them.

 #### **Planned Socio-Emotional Development Sessions**